opendocsg/opendoc-supreme-court-practice-directions/PART-19-Matrimonial-Proceedings-And-Matters-Relating-To-The-Guardianship-Of-Infants.md

 (2) Paragraphs 41 and 42 shall be applicable to an application for a Mareva injunction and a search order.
 The orders of Court for such applications shall contain the text set out in Forms 6, 7 and 8 of Appendix A of these Practice Directions.

-## 142. Appeals on ancillary matters in Divorce Proceedings, Custody Matters or Section 17A(2) Supreme Court of Judicature Act Proceedings from the Family Court to the High Court
+## 142. Appeals on ancillary matters in Divorce Proceedings, Custody Matters or Section 17A(2) Supreme Court of Judicature Act Proceedings filed before 1 October 2014

-(1) Appeals against final orders made by the District Judge in chambers on ancillary matters in divorce proceedings under the Women’s Charter (Cap.
+(1) Appeals against ﬁnal orders made by the District Judge in chambers on ancillary matters in divorce proceedings under the Women’s Charter (Cap.
 353), custody proceedings under the Guardianship of Infants Act (Cap.
-122), or section 17A(2) proceedings, which are filed before 1 October 2014, shall be heard and determined by the High Court and are governed by Order 55C of the Rules of Court.
-In practice, the District Judges furnish grounds of decision within 8 weeks of the filing of the notice of appeal although the furnishing of grounds of decision is not a requirement under the Rules of Court.
+122), or section 17A(2) proceedings, which are ﬁled before 1 October 2014, shall be heard and determined by the High Court before 2 January 2021 or the General Division on or after 2 January 2021, and are governed by Order 55C of the Rules of Court.
+In practice, the District Judges furnish grounds of decision within 8 weeks of the ﬁling of the notice of appeal although the furnishing of grounds of decision is not a requirement under the Rules of Court.

-(2) To facilitate the conduct of appeal hearings before the Judge of the High Court in Chambers, parties are required to file the following documents prior to the appeal hearing:
+(2) To facilitate the conduct of appeal hearings before the Judge in Chambers, parties are required to file the following documents prior to the appeal hearing:

 <ul type="*">